 Study | Approach | Outcomes |

-Johns Hopkins Study | 51 patients received a high dose of psilocybin, and a low dose was used as an active placebo control | Immediate and sustained The efficacy of this therapy is primarily attributed to mystical experiences that instill a sense of unity, as well as profound emotional revelations, with benefits lasting up to six months or even longer. |
+Johns Hopkins Study | 51 patients were administered a high dose of psilocybin and a low dose as an active placebo control | Immediate and enduring The effectiveness of the therapy is largely attributed to profound mystical experiences characterized by emotional insights and a sense of unity, beneficial for up to six months or longer. |

-Trial at New York University | 29 patients were randomly chosen to receive either psilocybin or the active placebo, niacin | The results closely resembled those of the Johns Hopkins study.
-Participants administered with psilocybin reported psychological relief, along with an enhanced outlook on life and death. |
+Trials at New York University | 29 patients were randomly chosen to receive either psilocybin or the active placebo niacin. | The results of this study closely aligned with those of the Johns Hopkins study.
+Participants who received psilocybin reported an improved outlook on life and death, along with psychological relief. |

-BMC Palliative Care | The study involved interviewing nineteen participants, which included 7 doctors, 4 active nurses, 4 chaplains, 3 social workers, and a psychologist.
-The study aimed to understand the perspectives of palliative care professionals on existential distress and their opinion on psychedelic therapy as a treatment option. | Palliative care practitioners conveyed that psychedelic-assisted therapy (PAT) has the potential to alleviate existential distress. |
+BMC Palliative Care Study | Nineteen participants, including 7 doctors, 4 nurses, 4 chaplains, 3 social workers, and 1 psychologist, were interviewed.
+The aim of this study was to comprehend the perception of palliative care professionals towards existential distress and their views on psychedelic therapy as a treatment approach. | Palliative care practitioners suggested that psychedelic-assisted therapy (PAT) could potentially alleviate existential distress. |

 Patient Experiences

-The Journey of Yokoi
+Journey of Yokoi

 The Story of Chrissy